Reinhart Ahlrichs

 Reinhart Ahlrichs (16 January 1940 – 12 October 2016) was a German theoretical chemist.

 Biography

 Ahlrichs was born on the 16 January 1940 in Göttingen.
-He studied Physics at the University of Göttingen (Diplom (M.Sc.) in 1965) and received his PhD in 1968 with W. A. Bingel.
-From 1968-69 he was assistant at Göttingen with Werner Kutzelnigg and from 1969-70 Postdoctoral Fellow with C. C. J. Roothaan at the University of Chicago.
+He studied physics at the University of Göttingen (Diplom (M.Sc.) in 1965) and received his PhD in 1968 with W. A. Bingel.
+From 1968 to 1969 he was assistant at Göttingen with Werner Kutzelnigg and from 1969 to 1970 Postdoctoral Fellow with C. C. J. Roothaan at the University of Chicago.

-After a period as assistant from 1970-75 in Karlsruhe he had been Professor of Theoretical chemistry at the University of Karlsruhe.
+After a period as assistant from 1970 to 1975 in Karlsruhe he had been Professor of Theoretical chemistry at the University of Karlsruhe.
 He also headed a research group at the INT.

 His group developed the program TURBOMOLE.